 Aug 2012 – Present

-This is a keynote presentation and/or workshop for people involved in the criminal justice system, ex-offenders and criminal justice professionals.
+This is a keynote presentation and/or workshop for people involved in the criminal justice system, ex-offenders and criminal justice professionals (or those that work with those populations).

 I discuss the three keys to preventing recidivism: employment, education and sobriety.